h-abranches-dev/connect-4/README.md

 # connect-4
 Connect 4 multiplayer terminal game

-You need to have the game engine before you run the game server.
+You need to have the game engine running before you run the game server.

 You need to have the game server running before you run the game client.